sparkflows/sparkflows-docs/docs/gcp/admin-guide/installation-guide/tgz-file.rst

                  sudo dpkg-reconfigure dash

-Step 2 : Follow the Installation steps
+Step 2 : Follow the Installation Steps
 ---------------
 Once you have successfully SSH'd into the VM, proceed with the installation process by following the appropriate documentation based on your operating system: